jltsiren/bwt-merge/README.md

   * in reverse lexicographic order
   * by position in the reference
 * `bwt_merge`: Option to remove duplicate sequences.
+* `bwt_merge`: Option to write intermediate merge results to temporary files.
+  * the latest result to avoid restarting after crashes
+  * all intermediate results
+* `bwt_merge`: Option to use different merge parameters for each merge.
 * `bwt_convert`: Build rank/select only when necessary.
 * Documentation in the wiki.